wpswings/upsell-order-bump-offer-for-woocommerce/README.txt

-== TAKE ADVANTAGE OF THE EXCLUSIVE FEATURES OF UPSELL BUMP OFFER PLUGIN ==
+== TAKE ADVANTAGE OF THE EXCLUSIVE FEATURES OF UPSELL ORDER BUMP OFFER PLUGIN ==

 **1) Enable Permalink On WooCoomerce Upsell Product Title And Image** Merchants can create WooCommerce order bumps and offer cart funnel for simple, variable, and subscription products through the pro plugin.
 The plugin also allows merchants to track the sale and behavior of every Order Bump Upsell they’ve added to their store.